Mexico becomes 4th country to hit 100,000 COVID-19 deaths

 She forced herself to calm down, noting: “If I get worked up thinking I have the disease, that I am going to die, then I am going to have a heart attack.”

-The second moment was her relatives’ decision to ride out the disease at home.
+Her second brush with its effects involved her relatives’ decision to ride out the disease at home.
 She had to desperately search for ways to get scarce and expensive medical equipment.

 “There came a point when I said no, I can’t do it,” López González said.